KieranSweeden/llama-log/TESTING.md

 ## Known Bugs

-- Although the progress bar does work for Firefox desktop users, it does not animate & transition to it's desination, nor is the color the intended color.
+- Progress bar does not smoothly transition, nor does it sport the intended color on Firefox browsers.